jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/13 - Evolution of Cyborgs.md

 # Evolution of Cyborgs

-Well, Skywalker here's the first thing to know.
-The Force exists.
-It's a real thing you'll learn to harness for the forces of good.
-No kidding.
+Well, Skywalker, you need to master the all powerful energy field inside every lifeform. _Star Wars_ calls it the Force.
 You probably recognize it by its other name, evolution.

-Thing of it.
-The Force is an all power energy field inside every living thing.
-Those who harness it increase their powers.
-Evolution is the same.
-It's inside every new lifeform, giving us all a unqiue variation.
-The variations that best harness change, increase their powers.
+Evolution gives every new lifeforms a slightly different variation.
+This empowers life to test for environmental changes, and since only the fittest survive, evolution empowers life's adaption to new environments.
+With evolution life reacts to change, but can't anticipate it.
+Sadly, polar bears can't see the trend of meling ice and start to plan ahead.

-Of course biological lifeforms themselves don't have a choice.
-Some camels get slightly bigger humps, some smaller.
-Each new camel is an unwilling minor variation, and only the fittest survive the environment.
-But with enough time, evolution divides life into domains, kingdoms, classes, orders, families, genuses, and species.
-The more lifeforms the better.
-It means life is solving more problem, and is therefore more anti-fragile to changing environments.
+Evolution divides life into domains, kingdoms, classes, orders, families, genuses, and species.
+All lifeforms share a common ancestor, but are related to each differently.
+With so many lifeforms, life can work together to keep probing, and therefore adapting, to the environment.
+Lifeforms work together to keep making new lifeforms, by being very effificent with resources.
+In fact, lifeforms work together in a system of checks and balances inside ecosystems to be sure no lifeforms turn selfish and overconsumes resources and limits life's evolution.

-Evolution brought life from a single-cell organism, to us walking on the Moon.
+Evolution works like magic.
+It brought life from a single-cell organism, to a world with billions of lifeforms and millions of species.
 The only drawback is time.
-See biological variations take many generations.
-Camels alone evolved over 11 million years.
+Biological variations take many generations.
+Polar bears evolved over 11 million years.

 Because humanity is aware of time, we want to speed it up.
-Would you prefer waiting for a biological solution to a famine or plague?
+Would you wait for a biological solution to a famine or plague?
 Me neither.
 We imagine a better world and thus create our own adaptions (called tools) with technology.

 While evolution maybe magical, creating new tools, and teaching people to use them isn't.
 It's intentional.
 It means we're experiencing a problem, and solving it ourselves.
 I call this majic, because we solve problem with our willpower.